Beat Hong Kong’s heat and humidity with our tried-and-tested beauty tips and products that will keep you cool all summer long.

 If there’s one thing we can all agree on, it’s that Hong Kong’s high humidity levels are no joke.
-This sizzling city is met with unbearable humidity nine months a year, and the soaring temperatures (climate change is very real!) on top of that have us desperate to be wearing as little as possible, making as little movement as possible, all while parked by an AC.
-But there is hope!
-We’ve put together this ultimate guide to beating the heat with tried and tested beauty tips, as well as our favourite product recommendations to help you deal with Hong Kong’s humidity and keep cool.
+This sweltering city is met with unbearable humidity nine months a year and soaring temperatures (climate change is very real!) that have us desperate to be wearing as little as possible, making as little movement as possible, all while parked by an AC.
+That’s why we’ve put together this ultimate guide to beating the heat with tried-and-tested beauty tips, as well as our favourite products to deal with Hong Kong’s humidity and keep cool all summer long.

 What Is Humidity And What Does It Do To Our Skin?

 Humidity refers to the amount of water vapour around you, so high humidity means significant moisture levels in the air.
 This does a number of things including not allowing sweat to evaporate, which leaves your body feeling hot and sticky.
 To cool off, you have to work harder — which means even more sweat and respiration.

 High humidity also forces your pores to expand, opening up and collecting dirt and other fine particles that fly in.
 Think of this as nature’s sauna but, unfortunately, a more polluted version.

 Your skin might even increase its sebum production in high humidity.
 The term sebum is used for that oily, waxy substance produced by your body’s sebaceous glands.
 It coats your skin and actually helps to moisturise and protect, but too much of it is what leads to that feeling of “oily skin” and the look of excess shine.
 And, excess sebum can lead to congestion and blocking of your pores.

 Basically, Hong Kong’s humid conditions lead to skin congestion, as a mixture of sweat, dust and pollutants builds up, leading to potential heat rashes, clogged pores, and inevitable acne and breakouts.